Thomas Roe

 Sir Thomas Roe (c.
-1581 – 6 November 1644) was an English diplomat of the Elizabethan and Jacobean periods.
-Roe's voyages ranged from Central America to India; as ambassador, he represented England in the Mughal Empire, the Ottoman Empire, and the Holy Roman Empire.
-He sat in the House of Commons at various times between 1614 and 1644.
+1581 – 6 November 1644) was an English diplomat for James VI and I and Charles I. Roe's voyages ranged from Central America to India; as ambassador, he represented England in the Mughal Empire, the Ottoman Empire, and the Holy Roman Empire.
+He held a seat in the House of Commons at various times between 1614 and 1644.
 Roe was an accomplished scholar and a patron of learning.

 Life

 Roe was born at Low Leyton near Wanstead in Essex, the son of Sir Robert Rowe of Gloucestershire and Cranford, Middlesex, and his wife Elinor Jermy, daughter of Robert Jermy of Worstead, Norfolk.
 He matriculated at Magdalen College, Oxford, on 6 July 1593, at the age of twelve.
 In 1597 he entered Middle Temple and became esquire of the body to Queen Elizabeth I of England.
 He was knighted by James I on 23 July 1604, and became friendly with Henry, Prince of Wales, and also with Henry's sister Elizabeth, afterwards briefly Queen of Bohemia, with whom he maintained a correspondence and whose cause he championed.

 Sir Thomas Roe died in 1644 at the age of about 63.
 He was buried in the parish church of St. Mary in Woodford, London.